After Saudi, Kuwait expels Lebanese diplomat over Yemen war row | DW | 30.10.2021

 "The terrorist Hezbollah is controlling all Lebanese outlets," the ministry said in reference to the Lebanese movement allied with Iran, a regional rival of Saudi Arabia.

 Hezbollah issued a statement of praise for Kordahi's comments on Thursday.
-Riyadh accuses Hezbollah of supporting the Yemeni rebels.
+Riyadh has accused Hezbollah of supporting the Yemeni rebels.

 Lebanon is currently experiencing its worst economic crisis since the internal conflict.